-2. What purposes can foundations legally pursue?
+3. What purposes can foundations legally pursue?

-- ☑ Only public-benefit - □ Both public- and private-benefit
+- Only public-benefit - □ Both public- and private-benefit

-3. What are the requirements for the setting up of a foundation (procedure, registration, approval)?
+4. What are the requirements for the setting up of a foundation (procedure, registration, approval)?
 What application documents are required?
 Are there any other specific criteria for registration?

-To establish a public utility foundation, the founder must seek authorisation (reconnaissance d'utilité publique) via a decree issued by the French Ministry of the Interior (Ministère de l'Interieur).
+To establish a public-utility foundation, the founder must seek authorisation (reconnaissance d'utilité publique) via a decree issued by the French Ministry of the Interior (Ministère de l'Interieur).
 The founder can establish the foundation through private deed inter vivos (during the founder's life) or through a will.
 The documents are then filed with the Bureau of Associations and Foundations, which will consult the various Ministries relevant to the contemplated foundation's objectives, as well as the Highest Court (Conseil d' Etat).
 The Bureau also drafts the decree to be executed by the French Interior Minister (Ministre de l'Interieur).
 The foundation gets its legal personality only once the decree is signed and published in the French Official Gazette (Journal Officiel).
-The foundation's statutes must be based on the Model Statute (available at: https://www.interieur.gouv.fr/content/download/111357/889847/file/statuts-types-frup-conseiladministration.doc)
+The foundation's statutes must be based on the Model Statute.

-Public utility foundations have full legal capacity.
+Public-utility foundations have full legal capacity.
 They can receive legacies and gifts, whereas corporate foundations cannot receive donations other than those made by the founding corporation, its employees or the employees of a company related to the founding corporation.
 They cannot receive legacies.

 Corporate foundations receive legal personality either through an authorisation by the Préfet (representative of the state at local level) or if the administration does not object within four months of the date on which the authorisation request was filed.
-Corporate foundations are only established for a limited period of time, a minimum 5 years, which can be extended for at least 3 years.
+Corporate foundations are only established for a limited period of time, a minimum of 5 years, which can be extended for at least 3 years.
 A minimum endowment of €150,000 is required, which must be spent over a maximum period of five years.
 Corporate foundations have limited legal capacity, as they can only own buildings to be directly used for their operations.